JavaScript is required

 Get an exemption from school

-If your child turns 6 in their first or second year of four-year-old kindergarten, you must get an exemption from school.
+If your child turns 6 while attending kindergarten or Pre-Prep, you must get an exemption from school by 1 November the year prior.

 Updated